Our mission is to support, promote, and advance arts and culture.

 - Contract for artistic services, performances and exhibitions, and

 - Develop a center or complex of facilities for the arts.

 The budget in 1967-1968 was $12,000, and the staff was one secretary.
-For the next five years, however, the Council sponsored numerous events, published a periodic calendar of events, presented a county-wide festival, and partnered with other organizations to promote the arts.
+For the next five years, however, the Council sponsored numerous events, published a calendar of events, presented a county-wide festival, and partnered with other organizations to promote the arts.
 In 1972, the Council hired its first Executive Director with funds from the Junior League of Tampa and the staff subsequently grew to 15 full-time employees and numerous part-time employees.

 Related information: Hillsborough County Cultural Plan – Comprehensive publication defines six long-range goals.
 Recommends actions and funding to develop culture in Hillsborough County.